davidalanb/cs-518-labs/11 Planning/LAB 11.2 sprint planning.md

 ## Responsibilities

+* Identify team member responsibilities using the matrix below.

 |               | Feature 1 | Feature 2 |
 |---            |-----------|-----------|
 |**Frontend**   | Person A  | Person B  |
 |**Backend**    | Person C  | Person D  |

-* Frontend:
-    * UI
-    * routing
-    * API access
-* Backend:
-    * API (internal or external)
-    * Business logic
-    * Database operations

 * **GITLAB**:
-    - create new issues for the work required to develop the stories.
-    - each story should have multiple associated issues.
+    - team members should self-assign issues appropriate to them.
-    - you don't need to add "testing" as an issue - it is an inherent part of development.
+    - you may add issues as needed.
-    - assign issues to team members.